What is a Stenographer?

 • Generate realtime captions on monitors or for broadcast

-However, what has remained largely unchanged is the unique keyboard design that captures phonetic and abbreviated keywords rather than individual characters.
+However, what has remained largely unchanged is the unique keyboard design that captures phonetic and abbreviated keywords using shorthand symbols rather than individual characters.
 This is still one of the most reliable ways to keep up with the speed of spoken word.

 U.S. Legal Support: Your Partner in Stenography

 Since 1996, U.S. Legal Support has provided exceptional litigation support services to legal industry partners.
-We work with more than 5,000 professional Stenographers and court reporters across the country, and can provide exactly the services you need for remote and in-person legal proceedings.
-For more on how to hire a court reporter, contact us today by phone at 877.479.2484, email, or website request to get started.
+We work with more than 5,000 professional, skilled Stenographers, court reporters, and other professionals across the country, and can provide exactly the services you need for remote and in-person legal proceedings.
+For more on how to hire a court reporter, contact us today by phone at 877.479.2484, email , or website request to get started.

 Sources: